 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-Provides an opinionated project scaffold for R and 'Quarto' analysis work, enforcing a consistent directory layout with scripts in R/, .qmd files in pages/, and assets in www/.
-The primary entry point, init(), downloads the latest template from a companion GitHub repository so that project structure evolves independently of package releases.
+Creates structured R and 'Quarto' projects with a consistent directory layout: scripts in R/, analysis documents in analysis/, and web assets in www/.
+The primary entry point, init(), downloads the latest template from a companion 'GitHub' repository so that project structure evolves independently of package releases.
 Supports persistent author metadata and 'Quarto' brand configuration that carry across projects automatically.

 Depends: R (≥ 3.5.0)